Pennsylvania / Bucks County

 How are the schools in Penndel, PA?

-Penndel is served by reputable public schools such as Herbert Hoover Elementary and Maple Point Middle, both offering favorable student-teacher ratios.
-Families also have access to private school options and are within a short drive to higher education institutions like Bucks County Community College and Holy Family University.
+Penndel offers quality education options, with public schools like Herbert Hoover Elementary School and Maple Point Middle School known for favorable student-to-teacher ratios.
+Families also have access to private schools and several nearby colleges, including Bucks County Community College and Holy Family University.
+The community is committed to educational excellence for all age groups.

 Public Schools